 The Council says the Digital Omnibus proposal included targeted amendments that would extend certain SME regulatory exemptions to small mid-caps and reduce requirements in a very limited number of cases.
 That is materially different from saying SMEs or small mid-caps can pause EU AI Act readiness.

-The safer operating move is simple: keep a lean evidence file now, then update the relief position when the final amended text is adopted and published.
+The safer operating move is simple: keep a lean evidence file now, then update the relief position when Official Journal publication and entry into force are verified.

 What the official sources support